Arok Garang, Founder, Seeds of South Sudan

-I was born in 1982 in a village located in what is now the new Republic of South Sudan.
-My family and our community herded cattle, and we embraced a simple and peaceful life.
-In 1989, when oil was discovered on our land, the Arab Muslim militia from Khartoum declared jihad against southern Christians and traditional believers, and the genocide erupted.
+My family herded cattle peacefully in South Sudan.
+In 1989, when oil was discovered on our land, the Arab Muslim militia from Khartoum declared jihad against southern Christians and traditional believers.

-There were no adults to protect us, yet I’ve always felt God’s presence.
-I heard him speak to my heart, whispering, “Arok, someday you will return to rebuild your village.”
+There were no adults to protect us, but I’ve always felt God’s presence.
+I heard him whisper to my heart, “Arok, someday you will return to rebuild your village.”

-We met other Lost Boys and together we walked the one thousand arduous miles to Ethiopia.
-The walk took three months, and we had no shoes, clothes, water or food.
-Many died along the way due to starvation, thirst, eating poisonous fruit, and wild animal attacks.
-While crossing the Gilo River into Ethiopia, 2,000 of us drowned.
-Others boys were shot by the Arab militia or forced to become boy soldiers and kill our own people.
-Even today, there are still 35,000 people suffering in slavery.
+We Lost Boys walked 1,000 miles to Ethiopia with no shoes, clothes, water or food.
+Many died from starvation, thirst, or wild animal attacks.
+Two thousand drowned crossing the Gilo River.
+Others were shot by Arab militia or forced to become soldiers and kill our own people.
+Today, 35,000 are still enslaved.

-In 2001, I arrived in the United States with the help of the United Nations.
-I put myself through college and graduated from the University of Colorado at Denver with a degree in Economics.
-Throughout the years, I’ve always heard God calling to me to rebuild my village by educating, equipping, and empowering the South Sudanese children who have survived the genocide.
+Throughout the years, I’ve heard God calling me to rebuild my village by educating, equipping, and empowering the South Sudanese children who survived the genocide.

-Today, Seeds of South Sudan is working hard to achieve this goal through the hard work, generosity, and prayers of our donors and sponsors.
+Today, Seeds of South Sudan has educated many students through the hard work, generosity, and prayers of our donors and sponsors.
 Please join us by signing up for our newsletter and becoming a donor.